firavoyage/blogging/projects.md

 > -> /pure

 - features
-  - wiki based
+  - libre math wiki
-  - symbolic language
+  - learn anytime anywhere
-  - courses printable
+  - printable courses
-  - methods in lightcones
-  - paragraphs to lines
-  - cheetsheets takeaway
+  - trick cards and cheetsheets
+  - list based textbook in symbolic language
   - for fun not for rating
 - leverage
   - knowledge is the only thing